AdobeDocs/workfront.en/help/quicksilver/workfront-basics/manage-your-account-and-profile/managing-your-workfront-account/receive-email-invitations.md

 ## Receive email invitations {#receive-email-invitations}

-When a Workfront administrator creates a new user and chooses to send the user an email invitation, the new user receives an invitation email, which&nbsp;looks similar to the following:
+When a Workfront administrator creates a new user and chooses to send the user an email invitation, the new user receives an invitation email, which looks similar to the following:
 ![](assets/email-invitation-for-all-users-preview-350x262.png)

-For more information about how a Workfront administrator sends email invitations&nbsp;while creating new users, see [Generate email invitations](../../../administration-and-setup/manage-workfront/emails/manage-email-invitations.md#generating-email-invitations).
+For more information about how a Workfront administrator sends email invitations while creating new users, see [Generate email invitations](../../../administration-and-setup/manage-workfront/emails/manage-email-invitations.md#generating-email-invitations).

 For more information about how a Workfront administrator adds new users to Adobe Workfront, see [Add users](../../../administration-and-setup/add-users/create-and-manage-users/add-users.md).

 ## Create a password for Workfront

-As a new user, after you&nbsp;receive the invitation email, you&nbsp;can follow the link in the email invitation and finish creating your Workfront account by choosing a password.&nbsp;
+As a new user, after you receive the invitation email, you can follow the link in the email invitation and finish creating your Workfront account by choosing a password.

 >[!NOTE]
 >
->The link in the email is valid only the amount of days specified in the general options area of the Invitations page&nbsp;by your Workfront administrator.&nbsp;
+>The link in the email is valid only the amount of days specified in the general options area of the Invitations page by your Workfront administrator.

 To create a password for Workfront using the invitation email: